Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 It is also worth noting that the work required to monitor several versions of the same key scales sublinearly, due to the fact that the direct paths of the different versions will often intersect.
+Intersections reduce the total number of entries in the map and therefore the amount of work that will be needed to monitor the key from then on.

 Once a user has finished updating their monitoring map with the algorithm above, all nodes in the map should lie on the frontier of the log.
 For all the